Ammoru: Plot

 Meanwhile, Ghorakh is released from jail due to his Epilepsy condition.
 But he remains unchanged and decides to take revenge against Bhavani who was responsible for his arrest.
-First, he tries to kill Bhavani by poisoning her food when she is pregnant.
-But goddess Ammoru, who is in the form of the Papa saves her and helps Bhavani give birth to a baby daughter.
-Ghorakh realizes that some form of virtuous spirit is making his power useless.
-He finds out that the little girl is goddess Ammoru who is obstructing his evil plans.
-Ghorakh tricks Bhavani to dismiss Papa.
-Bhavani states that she must not return unless she puts Bottu(బొట్టు) on her forehead and asks her to come.
+First, he tries to kill her by poisoning the food when she is pregnant.
+But the goddess, in the form of Papa, saves and helps Bhavani give birth to a baby daughter.
+Ghorakh realizes that some cosmic power is making his power futile.
+He finds out that the young girl is the goddess who is obstructing his evil plans.
+Ghorakh then tricks Bhavani to dismiss Papa.
+Bhavani states that she must not return unless she puts Bottu(బొట్టు) on the goddess forehead and asks her to come.
 Ghorakh then kills Bhavani's infant daughter and tortures Surya with the help of an evil spirit, Chanda.
-Bhavani prays to goddess Ammoru to save her, but the goddess cannot respond as Bhavani has not fulfilled the condition of her return.
-At last, Bhavani puts her hand on the goddess's trident and bleeds.
-Ghorakh pulls her in a bid to disrobe her, causing a few drops of Bhavani's blood to spill on the goddess' forehead making a bottu which allows her to return.
+Bhavani prays to the goddess to save her, but the goddess cannot respond as Bhavani has not fulfilled the condition of her return.
+At last, in the temple Bhavani puts her hand on the goddess's Trishula and bleeds.
+Ghorakh pulls her in a bid to disrobe her, causing a few drops of Bhavani's blood to spill on the goddess' forehead forming a bottu which allows her to return.
 The goddess arrives in her fiercest form and kills Ghorakh.
-Surya and Bhavani realize that Papa was Ammoru all along.
+Surya and Bhavani realize that Papa was the goddess all along.
 The goddess returns Bhavani's baby daughter (whom she saved from Ghorakh) to Bhavani and blesses them.